Funny driving lesson stories

-- I’m a girl who is having driving lessons at the moment but my instructor keeps getting distracted because I have a very large chest.
+- I’m a girl who is having driving lessons at the moment.
+My instructor keeps getting distracted because I have a very large chest.
 I need someone who can keep their eyes on the road and not let it distract them.

 - My husband wants to be a driving instructor but he like racing bikes on the motorway.
-He has 18 points on his licence and has been banned for 2 years.
+He has 18 points on his licence and is banned for 2 years.
 Will that matter?

 - My fence blew down at the weekend, can you guys come and fix it?

-- I want driving lessons but I don’t want to risk my friends seeing me on the road so can you bring the car inside my house and we can do it all indoors until I get the hang of it?
+- I want driving lessons but I don’t want to risk my friends seeing me on the road.
+Can you bring the car inside my house and we drive indoors until I get the hang of it?

 - I just wanted to say that I don’t want any lessons but thanks.
 (I’d never met or spoken to this person, this was their first email)

 - Hi this is Emma who had a first lesson with you today.
-I’m sorry but I don’t want any more lessons because I don’t like the design of your alloy wheels and it’s obvious that you’re never going to let me crash the car so learning with you will be no fun.
+I’m sorry but I don’t want any more lessons because I don’t like the design of your alloy wheels.
+It’s obvious that you’re never going to let me crash the car so learning with you will be no fun.

-- I am the night slasher.
-I roam the streets at night slashing people with my knives and I want lessons so I can do more people in one night.
+- I am the night slasher and I roam the streets at night slashing people with my knives.
+I want lessons so I can do more people in one night.